What is a bone graft? A bone graft is a surgical procedure in which insufficient bone density is usually caused by trauma or problematic joints.

 If the surgery is successful, bone grafts act as a frame for the new growth of your living bone.
 If you prefer the type of graft used, chat with your specialist.

-It will require additional surgery if you want bone taken out of your body, and you will have an extended recovery period.
-Using a donor, you bypass this procedure but chat with your surgeon about the risks involved.
+It will require additional surgery if you want bone removed from your body, and you will have an extended recovery period.
+Using a donor, you bypass this procedure but chat with your surgeon about the risks.

 At AstaDent Clinic Turkey, we have highly skilled Dentists in the Dental treatments field.
 In addition to the experienced medical crew, the clinic is equipped with advanced technologies.
 Click here to get an appointment for a free consultation.

 Risks of a Bone Graft